Frequently Asked Questions

 What is your recruitment process?

-You can apply to volunteer to a specific role via our website.
-Once your application is received it will be reviewed by the manager who will be in touch.
-Applicants are usually invited to a taster or open day, or to have a chat with the manager for that role.
+We recruit to advertised roles.
+You can browse the roles we are currently recruiting for and apply to volunteer via our recruitment website.
+Once your application is received it will be reviewed by the line manager for that role who will be in touch.
+Applicants are usually invited to a taster or open day, or to have an informal chat with the line manager.
 Successful applicants will receive an induction and training when they come onboard with us.

 If a role you are interested in is not available, please fill out our Expression of Interest form to be notified when something of interest to you is recruiting.

-If you would like assistance with the above, please email volunteering@rafmuseum.org or call 020 8205 2266 and ask to speak to a member of the Volunteering Team.
+If you would like assistance with the above, please email volunteering@rafmuseum.org or call our customer service number at the bottom of this page and ask to speak to a member of the Volunteering Team.

 Who can volunteer and how do you select?